Want to make your writing more exciting and clear? You’re in the right place!

 “The students studied diligently for their exams, and they felt confident about their performance, although they were anxious about the results.”

-While compound-complex sentences are useful for conveying complex ideas, it’s important to use them judiciously.
-Mixing them with other sentence types will create a more engaging and readable text.
+Compound-complex sentences are useful for conveying complex ideas.
+However, mixing them with other sentence types will create a more engaging and readable text.

 Difference between Complex and Compound Sentences